osmosis-labs/beaker/README.md

 .deploy counter -- --signer-account test1 --raw '{ "count": 999 }'
 ```

+`.build`, `.storeCode`, `.instantiate` commands are also available and has the same options as Beaker cli command, except that `--no-wasm-opt` are in by default since it is being intended to use in the development phase.

+`.help` to see all avaiable commands.

+Apart from that, in the console, you can access Beaker's state and configuration from `state` and `conf` variables accordingly.

 ### Frontend

 Beaker project template also come with frontend template.